raspibolt/raspibolt/guide/bonus/raspberry-pi/aliases.md

 ## Set up aliases

-* With user "admin", access to `home` folder and download the aliases list provided by Raspibolt community at Github
+* With user "admin", access to `home` folder and download the aliases list provided by Raspibolt community at Github.
+Put "yes" if the prompt ask you about overwrite.

   ```sh
   $ cd /home/admin